Koldo affair: Case returned to Audiencia Nacional

-On 12 June, judge Leopoldo Puente lifted the order of secrecy on a new report from the Civil Guard's Central Operative Unit, which implicated Cerdán in having handed out contracts for public works projects across the country, with Isabel Pardo de Vera's help, to friendly businesses including Acciona SA, LIP and OPR, giving more than €600,000 in bribes in exchange.
+On 12 June, judge Leopoldo Puente lifted the order of secrecy on a new report from the Civil Guard's Central Operative Unit, which implicated Cerdán in having handed out contracts for public works projects across the country, with de Vera's help, to friendly businesses including Acciona SA, LIP and OPR, giving more than €600,000 in bribes in exchange.
 The Guardía Civil had found the statements on a hard drive at Ábalos' home, and described Cerdán as heading up a presumed criminal organisation, opening up the possibility that mystery money may have been handed to parties not just within the PSOE and those already involved, but outside parties and potentially serious illegal financing.
 The Central Operative Unit report also alleged that Koldo asked Cerdán to employ another girlfriend in an affair, Nicole Neacsu, within Emfesa, linked to ADIF.
-Evidence also suggested that Pedro Sánchez himself may have found out, and known for some time, what Ábalos and Koldo were doing and its potential illegality.
+Evidence also suggested that Sánchez himself may have found out and known for some time what Ábalos and Koldo were doing and its potential illegality.
 Two days later, Cerdán left the PSOE and resigned his seat in the Congress of Deputies.

-On 21 July, former ADIF head Isabel Pardo de Vera and Javier Herrero Lizano, the former railways director, would be prosecuted in the Audiencia Nacional.
+On 21 July, de Vera and Javier Herrero Lizano, the former railways director, would be prosecuted in the Audiencia Nacional.
 Judge Ismael Moreno also confiscated Pardo de Vera's passport and prohibited her from leaving Spain.
 This was in response to a report published by the Guardía Civil, which suggested that Pardo de Vera and Herrero may have lobbied key figures in Ábalos' ministry for favourable contracts.

-On 30 June, Leopoldo Puente sent Santos Cerdán to prison due to his refusal to answer questions in court about the case, believing that there was a risk that Cerdán would be able to escape.
-Pedro Sánchez said that "the PSOE has already acted, now justice must settle the responsabilities."
-Cerdán submitted an appeal to leave prison some weeks later, however it was rejected by the court as it could pose a risk for the investigation.
+Earlier on 30 June, Leopoldo Puente had sent Santos Cerdán to prison due to his refusal to answer questions in court about the case, believing that there was a risk that Cerdán would be able to escape.
+Sánchez said that "the PSOE has already acted, now justice must settle the responsabilities."
+Cerdán submitted an appeal to leave prison some weeks later; however it was rejected by the court as it could pose a risk for the investigation.